 Alan and his family moved onto the same street my parents lived and we became friends.
 I don’t recall exactly how it started but somewhere along the way, possibly towards the very end of 1979 or early 1980 we started playing guitars and writing songs.

 This is why I have to position ‘White Feather’ after Solvent Abuse but before ‘Emily’ because it existed at virtually the same time as the Punk stuff, which all seems rather odd when I look back now – Solvent Abuse and White Feather are opposite ends of the musical spectrum.......right?

-We recorded lots (and lots and lots) of demo tapes in the 1980’s, always at the same recording studio in Annesley Woodhouse which was owned by Stu Stevens the Country and Western singer (Go Google him pop pickers)
+We recorded lots (and lots and lots) of demo tapes in the 1980’s, always at the same recording studio in Annesley Woodhouse which was owned by the late great Stu Stevens the Country and Western singer (Go Google him pop pickers)

 Stu was brilliant to us, very supportive, very patient, often charging little for the studio time.
-I think he enjoyed our mad little musical doodling’s and we enjoyed his company, sadly (I learned as I write this) he passed away in 2016.
+I think he enjoyed our mad little musical doodling’s and we enjoyed his company, sadly he passed away in 2016.

 For reasons I am unable to determine the White Feather period of my recording ‘career!’ is my least listened to, but for this website project I made the effort to revisit the songs, I picked out some of my favourite sessions for the White Feather music page on the website under the title ‘Songs in B Flat’.

 It really is an eclectic mixture of songs and a bizarre listen I think; I’m am most pleased that ‘as a whole’ it is not easy to pigeon hole.